keozx/CleanRx/README.md

 # CleanRx
-Clean Architecture Guidance to implement Clean Architecture on .NET Platforms with a focus on Mobile and help of Reactive Programming
+Clean Architecture & Design Guidance for .NET with a focus on Mobile and help of Reactive Programming

 Documentation site can be found here: https://keozx.github.io/CleanRx/